Section 3 Site Investigation Design and Implementation: Overview

 Excavations

 Refer to Appendix H for detailed guidance on testing of excavations.
 At a minimum, a single, 30- to 75+- increment sample is collected from each sidewall and the floor of an excavation to confirm removal of contaminated soil (Figure 3-15).
 Multiple DU layers are sometimes needed to test excavation walls.
 Multiple DUs might also be appropriate for the floors of very large excavations.
-As a default, assume a 10 to 15 cm sidewall and floor DU layer thickness for sample collection.
+As a default, assume a four to six inch sidewall and floor DU layer thickness for sample collection.
 Collect replicate samples from the sidewall or floor area where the potential for residual contamination is greatest.

 Prior to excavation, a push rig can be used to collect confirmation samples from the anticipated walls and floor of the excavation, as depicted for the rear wall of the excavation in the Figure 3-15.
 Soil within the boundaries of the clean DUs is then removed and no further sample collection is required, expediting the completion of the project.
 Additional confirmation samples should be collected, however, if an adequate number of borings and proper spacing between increments is not feasible prior to excavation.